askST: How did rare multiple failure of a crucial component lead to F-16 crash in Tengah?

 SINGAPORE – The Republic of Singapore Air Force (RSAF) has cleared its F-16 fighter jets to resume flying after identifying the reason behind a crash in early May.

-An F-16 crashed inside Tengah Airbase as it took off for a routine afternoon training mission on May 8.
+An F-16 jet crashed inside Tengah Air Base as it took off for a routine afternoon training mission on May 8.

 The Ministry of Defence (Mindef) said on May 18 that the aircraft’s flight data recorder showed that erroneous inputs from its pitch rate gyroscopes – a component crucial for flight control – led to the crash.